jazzband/django-mongonaut/README.rst

 About
 =====
-django-mongonaut is an introspective interface for working with Mongo via mongoengine.
+Extracted from http://consumernotebook.com, django-mongonaut is an introspective interface for working with Mongo via mongoengine.
 Rather then attempt to staple this functionality into Django's Admin interface, django-mongonaut takes the approach of rolling a new framework from scratch.

-TODO - Explain why in depth I took this approach
+By writing it from scratch I get to avoid trying to staple ORM functionality on top of a NoSQL key/value store.

 Installation
 ============

 Not yet!

 Dependencies
 ============